JoshuaNzima/order-byte/replit.md

-# OrderByte - Digital Menu System
+# OrderByte - Digital Menu & Ordering System

 ## Overview

-OrderByte is a QR code-based digital menu platform designed for hospitality establishments.
-The application allows restaurants and cafes to display their menus digitally through QR codes, providing customers with an interactive and responsive menu browsing experience.
-Built with Next.js and deployed on Cloudflare Workers, the system supports multiple organizations with customizable themes and menu structures.
+OrderByte is a complete QR code-based digital menu and ordering platform designed for hospitality establishments.
+The application allows restaurants and cafes to display their menus digitally through QR codes, enabling customers to browse menus and place orders directly from their tables without requiring accounts or app downloads.
+Built with Next.js and deployed on Cloudflare Workers, the system supports multiple organizations with customizable themes, full ordering capabilities, and comprehensive staff management.

 ## User Preferences